 Giving the wood surface a single layer of clear top coat at least 24 hours after staining.
 The top coat protects your Cherry wood, primarily from exposure to direct UV rays, rainfall, and other damaging factors.

-We recommend using a polyurethane sealant for your top coat to keep the quick oxidation of the wood resulting in wear and tear.
+Use a polyurethane sealant for your top coat to keep the quick oxidation of the wood resulting in wear and tear.

 How Long Will it Take for Stain to Dry on Cherry?